addyosmani/backbone-fundamentals/index.md

 notes.update({ :_id => note_id }, '$set' => { :text = > 'Remember the bread' })
 ```

-Useful to know: Almost each MongoDB document has an _id field as it's first attribute.
+Useful to know: Almost each MongoDB document has an _id field as its first attribute.
 This can normally
 be of any type, however a special BSON datatype is provided for object ids.
 It's a
 12-byte binary value that has a high probability of being unique when allocated.